What Are Advance Directives?

 - Organ and tissue donation

-This is a document that allows people to name another person to make decisions about their medical care if they are unable to make these decisions for themselves.
-(It is also called a health care proxy or durable power of attorney for health care.)
+A durable power of attorney for health care is a document that allows people to name another person to make decisions about their medical care if they are unable to make these decisions for themselves.
+(It is also called a health care proxy or medical power of attorney for health care.)
 People often appoint someone they know well and trust to carry out their wishes.
 This person may be called a health care agent, surrogate, or proxy.

 Filling out advance directives gives people control over their health care.
 Choices about end-of-life care can be hard to make even when people are healthy.
 But if they are already seriously ill, such decisions can seem overwhelming.
 Some cancer patients want to try every drug or treatment in the hope that something will be effective.
 Others will choose to stop treatment.
 Although patients may turn to family and friends for advice, ultimately it is the patient’s decision.